MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/faq-email-tracking.md

 - User B replies to the thread, but removes Contact A as a recipient

-- They do not want this reply automatically tracked
+- They don't want the replies automatically tracked

 In this case, it will automatically track because it identifies the ConversationIndex and In-Reply-To values as an email that is part of a